unexpectedpanda/retool/readme.md

 # Clonerel

-Clonerel generates an Excel file from a parent/clone dat file that has been created by Retool using the `-x` option.
-It helps you to more easily visualize parent/clone relationships, and track down titles that haven't been assigned parents yet.
+Clonerel generates an Excel file from any parent/clone dat file, like those that have been created by Retool using the `-x` option.
+It helps you to more easily visualize parent/clone relationships in the dat, and track down titles that haven't been assigned parents yet.

 ## Installation